-"Tree SAIFT" refers to the System Average Interruption Frequency Index ("SAIFI") for treerelated events only.
+Tree SAIFI refers to the System Average Interruption Frequency Index for tree-related events only.
 Tree SAIFI is the average number of interruptions a customer would expect to have over a given period of time caused by trees in the State of Indiana.
-Duke Energy Indiana's Tree SAIFI for 2023 is 0.136, approximately 15% of total Indiana SAIFI.
-Duke Energy Indiana's total Indiana SAIFI from all causes for 2023 is 0.892.

-The above indices exclude Major Event Days as defined by the major event day methodology detailed in IEEE Std.
-1366, IEEE Guide for Electric Power Distribution Reliability Indices.
+The above indices exclude major event days as defined by the major event day methodology detailed in "IEEE Std.
+1366, IEEE Guide for Electric Power Distribution Reliability Indices."